deanebarker/contentful-webhook-server/README.md

 ### Matching Handlers to Webhooks

-When an inbound webhook request is received from Contentful, a handler will execute based on the Name and Topic the webhook presents with.
 A Contentful webhook request passes two HTTP headers which describe what has happened.

 For example: